Sorry, this program is not available for local students.

 - Wound repair

-This undergraduate degree is closely aligned with RMIT’s research community.
+This research extension to your undergraduate degree is closely aligned with RMIT's research community.
 Depending on your project, you will work with a supervisor who is actively contributing to RMIT's research strength area of biomedical and health innovation and is connected to recognised local and international research groups and institutes.